cannyyoung/YoloV5ImageDetection/README.md

 This is using YOLOv5 model, but it has become antiquated and you may want to use the most recent YOLO model instead.

-Each folder contains a jupyter notebook file using each model.
+Each folder titled Yolo... contains a jupyter notebook file using each model.
 The train_data directory contains all of the labels used for this project.
 I have not uploaded the images as I'm not the owner of those images.
+Best_Results contains the best results I had obtained after training and you can use this model if you wish.
+Details on how to use these files are listed below

 ## Using the best.pt Output of YOLOv5